mzhang0808/Climb-App/README.md

 - Navigate to the homepage.
 - Click on "Get Started" or "Sign Up" and create an account.
 If you already have an account, click on "Log In" and log in.
 - Click on "Create Competition" and create a competition.
 If a competition already exists, click on "Join Competition" and join the competition.
 - Click on "Log Scores" and log scores for a given competition and route.
+You can view your scores for the given competition and for all competition.
 - Click on "View Scores" and view the top 3 scores for a given competition.

 ## Known Problems